District 4, Council Chair

-Mello served on the Tacoma City Council from 2010 to 2019, led the Puget Sound Regional Council’s Growth Management Policy Board and the Pierce County Flood Control Zone District Advisory Committee and served on the Puget Sound Clean Air Agency Board of Directors and Pierce Transit Board of Commissioners, among other assignments.
+Mello served on the Tacoma City Council from 2010 to 2019 and was Chair of the Infrastructure, Planning & Sustainability Committee, led the Puget Sound Regional Council’s Growth Management Policy Board and the Pierce County Flood Control Zone District Advisory Committee.
+He also served on the Puget Sound Clean Air Agency Board of Directors and Pierce Transit Board of Commissioners, among other assignments.

 External Boards & Commissions

 |Joint Municipal Action Committee||Member|

 |Pierce County Flood Control Zone District Board of Supervisors||Member|

 |Pierce County Law & Justice Community Oversight Committee||Member|

 |Puget Sound Regional Council Operations Committee||Alternate|

 |South Sound Military & Communities Partnership Elected Officials Council||Alternate|